networknext/next/docs/portal_user_guide.md

 You can even click on each relay in the route, and you will be taken to a detail page for that relay.

 Below you can see the list of "near relays" to the player.
-These are close by relays determined by ip2location for the player, and it is how that player first hops on to your network next relay fleets.
+These are close by relays determined by ip2location for the player, and it is how that player first hops on to your network next relay fleet.
 Effectively, these near relay pings measure the _first hop cost_ onto your relay network for each session:

 <img width="1468" alt="image" src="https://github.com/networknext/next/assets/696656/1480688a-00bb-47cf-bb1d-062fd30a162f">

 These near relay ping results are used by the route planning process.
-They are calculated only once at the start of each session, for a period of 10 seconds.
+They are calculated at the start of each session, for a period of 10 seconds, and held fixed throughout the rest of the session.

 [Go back to main documentation](README.md)